inSileco/inSilecoMisc/README.md

 ## Description

-The *inSilecoMisc* package is a set of miscellaneous and handy R functions written to be used with base R, see the [tour vignette](http://insileco.github.io/inSilecoMisc/articles/overview.html) for more information.
+The *inSilecoMisc* package is a set of miscellaneous R functions written to be used with base R, see the [tour vignette](http://insileco.github.io/inSilecoMisc/articles/overview.html) for more information.

 Note that some of the function and may already be available in other packages